In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

 Be aware the traditional paella comes with a variety of meat, rabbit and in some cases even snails.
 You can always go for the seafood version, with prawns and squid.
-Or even a vegetarian.
+Or even a vegetarian option.

-The name of the dis comes from the large iron pan where it’s cooked and served, which is called Paella in Valencian language.
+The name of the dish comes from the large iron pan where it’s cooked and served, which is called Paella in Valencian language.

 32. … or learn how to cook a Paella

-If after devouring a Paella you feel is not enough, then join a cooking class.
+If after devouring a Paella you feel not full enough, then join a cooking class.